murthyanish/terraform-provider-null/docs/resources/resource.md

 ### Optional

 - **triggers** (Map of String) A map of arbitrary strings that, when changed, will force the null resource to be replaced, re-running any associated provisioners.

+- **non_triggers** (Map of String) A map of arbitrary strings that, when changed, will not force the null resource to be replaced, and not re-run any associated provisioners.

 ### Read-Only